francesNLP/MappingChange/README.md

  2. [Merging Cleaning Data](#merging-cleaning-data): Merges all the cleaned JSON article files into a single output file, sorting and aligning metadata across the dataset.

  3. [Dataframe Generation](#dataframe-generation): A script that deduplicates and cleans already extracted articles.
 It includes advanced logic to detect fuzzy duplicates, substring containment, and prefix-based similarity across multiple pages.
 It also adds metadata from the original OCR dataset.
 These are then exported and analyzed in Jupyter/Colab notebooks.
+Note that if a gazetteer has multiple volumes (e.g. 1838, 1842, etc.) you will need to call an extra script to combine the dataframes generated for each volume in a single one.

  4. [Knowledge Graph Generation](#knowledge-graph-generation): This script constructs a RDF knowledge graph based on [Heritage Textual Ontology (HTO)](https://w3id.org/hto) and all dataframes generated from step 3.
 In this graph, articles with their "see reference" articles are linked.